-- Leaders in other organizations become resistant to the work involved with mitigation.
+- Leaders in other organizations have become resistant to the work involved with mitigations.

-- Prioritization of risks and mitigations become more contentious.
+- Prioritization of risks and mitigations have become more contentious.

-- “Team of Teams” appears on the horizon with a complex budgeting process.
+- “Team of Teams” appear on the horizon with a more complex budgeting process.

-- Re-organizations fragment relationships between organizations by locations, products, or customers.
+- Re-organizations have fragmented relationships between organizations by locations, products, or customers.

-It may be time to hire a leader.
+These may indicate the time to hire leadership.
 Leaders come with many titles: a title may be a manager, director, or “Chief Security Officer” or nothing at all.

 Hiring the CSO

 The Chief Security Officer is often the go-to title for security leadership.
-These roles are rarely in the “C-Suite” and are often far removed from it.
-Manager, director, or vice-president are options for titles for early leadership.
+These roles are rarely in the “C-Suite”.
+They may even be far removed from them.
+Manager, director, or vice-president are additional options for titles for early leadership.

 They’re a fit.

 An organization normally has some way of determining “fit” for incoming candidates.
-Security employees may violate typical hiring guidelines under some circumstances.
+Security employees may violate typical hiring guidelines under some circumstances, which we’ll discuss.

-Second, you may be in an urgent sprint to find someone due to an ongoing breach or a customer need.
+Second, you may someday find yourself in an urgent sprint to hire someone due to an ongoing breach or a customer need.
 Be very careful to maintain your organization’s hiring standards in a crisis.